manoaexchange/manoaexchange.github.io/index.md

 ### Milestone 1

-Start creating mockup pages for select few pages.
+Start creating mockup pages for a select few pages.
 These include the landing page, home pages, profile page, and notification pages.
+Began work on important site-wide components; these included a Nav bar to be displayed on every page, and the react-router to handle the linking of pages.
 See [Project Board](https://github.com/manoaexchange/manoaexchange/projects/1) for more details.

 ### Milestone 2